thoughtworks-jumpstart/jumpstart/javascript/classes/README.md

 };
 ```

+With this class defined, you can **instantiate** new objects for this class.

+```javascript
+var david = new Person('david', 30);
+var gordon = new Person('gordon', 18);
+```

+### Constructor

-* what is constructor\(\)
+* What is constructor\(\)
   * The `constructor()` method is a special method for creating and initializing an object created with a class.
 There can only be one special method with the name "constructor" in a class.
 A SyntaxError will be thrown if the class contains more than one occurrence of a constructor method.
+  * constructors are optional
+* What happens when a constructor is called
   * `constructor()` is called at the moment an object is instantiated.
-It usually has the same name as the class containing it.
-  * constructors are optional
-* how to use classes to instantiate objects

-```javascript
-var david = new Person('david', 30);
-var gordon = new Person('gordon', 18);
-```

-* how to define methods within a class
+An empty object is created, and it's referred as `this` in the constructor.
+Then the fields of the object is populated according to what you set in the constructor.
+  * In the end, the object is returned from the constructor (although you don't need the return statement)

+### Instance Methods

+You can define methods that is available in each object created from this class.

 ```javascript
 class Person {